tamu-edu/scrollstats/README.md

 ## The ScrollStats workflow

-**1. Set geoprocessing parameters**
+**1. Set geoprocessing parameters (optional)**

-- All geoprocessing parameters (such as window size) are kept in [parameters.py](parameters.py).
-Set all the parameters to the desired values for a convenient overview of all parameters used in a single run.
+- All geoprocessing parameters (such as raster window size) for the example notebooks are kept in [parameters.py](parameters.py) then imported where needed in the notebooks.
+This allows for a convenient overview of all parameters used in a single run.
+- No part of the internal scripting library is dependent on the values set in [parameters.py](parameters.py).

 **2. Delineate Ridge Areas**